-Zinc is a fundamental mineral that can be found in almost every cell of human body.
-It regulates the immune system by helping cells to kill the virus, microbes and other harmful organisms.
+Zinc is a fundamental mineral that can be found in almost every cell of the human body.
+It regulates the immune system by helping cells to kill the virus, microbes, and other harmful organisms.

 Taurine, or 2-aminoethanesulfonic acid, is an organic acid found in almost all tissues in mammals, playing various important physiological roles in each organ.
 Taurine exhibits an antioxidant effect, as to significantly decrease lipid peroxidation and to increase the activities of the antioxidant enzymes and it is also known to have effects on cell proliferation, inflammation and collagen genesis.